Ontario Policy Change Form Auto Insurance Endorsements

 OPCF 27b Coverage Explained:

 The OPCF27b is very similar to the OPCF27 but is meant for commercial or business vehicles.
-The key differences between the OPCF 27 and the OPCF 27b lie in the limitations of coverage.
+The key differences between the OPCF 27 and the OPCF 27b stem from compensation limits.

 The OPCF 27b has no weight restriction on the vehicle being insured, whereas the OPCF 27 has a weight restriction of 4,500 kg.